What Do You Do if You Are Accused of Domestic Violence?

 Your lawyer will know how to talk to the police on your behalf.
 Never talk to the police without talking to a lawyer first.
 In most cases, your lawyer will advise you not to talk to the police at all.

 Put a domestic violence defense attorney between you and the police.
-Before you talk to a police officer, talk to one of the experienced lawyers at Hamilton Grant.
+Before you talk to a police officer, talk to one of the experienced lawyers at Texas Criminal Defense Group.
 To make an appointment, call or submit our online Contact Us form.
 We have offices in Abilene, Corpus Christi, McAllen, Amarillo, Lubbock and Midland/ Odessa Texas.